Bill Nelson: Early life and education

 Nelson was born on September 29, 1942, in Miami, Florida, the only child of Nannie Merle and Clarence William Nelson.
 His father was a real estate investor and a lawyer.
 He is of Scottish, Irish, English, and Danish descent.
-His father died of a heart attack when Nelson was 14 and his mother of Lou Gehrig's disease (ALS) when he was 24.
+His father died of a heart attack when Nelson was 14 and his mother of ALS when he was 24.

 Nelson grew up in Melbourne, Florida, where he attended Melbourne High School.

 Nelson attended Baptist and Episcopal churches, but later was baptized through immersion in a Baptist church.
 He served as International President of Kiwanis-sponsored Key Club International (1959–1960).
 In 2005, he joined the First Presbyterian Church in Orlando.

 Nelson attended the University of Florida, where he was a member of Florida Blue Key and Beta Theta Pi social fraternity.
 He transferred to Yale University after two years at the University of Florida.
 At Yale he would be roommates with Bruce Smathers, the son of Florida senator George Smathers.
 Nelson received a Bachelor of Arts with a major in political science from Yale University in 1965 and a Juris Doctor from the University of Virginia in 1968.

 In 1965, during the Vietnam War, Nelson joined the United States Army Reserve.
 He served on active duty from 1968 to 1970, attaining the rank of Captain, and he remained in the Army until 1971.
 Nelson was admitted to the Florida Bar in 1968, and began practicing law in Melbourne in 1970.
 In 1971, he worked as legislative assistant to Governor Reubin Askew.